 (Leer en español) El Rocío Pilgrimage is celebrated in the village of El Rocío (Almonte, Huelva).
 However, since days earlier, thousands of pilgrims transiting Andalusia to reach the shrine where the White Dove, the Virgin of Rocío awaits.
 El Rocío Pilgrimage is a long-awaited date in Seville and there are several Sevillian brotherhoods and groups that take the path to fulfill the tradition.

 In addition to singing, dancing and party, the religious aspect is above all.
 Happiness leading to Sevillian to enjoy the journey because they are more close to the Virgin of Rocío with each step.
-Thousands of Sevillian start the Pilgrimage walking, riding a horse or in a carriage to reach El Rocío on Pentecost weekend or Whitsuntide, May 20th this year, 50 days after Easter Sunday.
+Thousands of Sevillian start the Pilgrimage walking, riding a horse or in a carriage to reach El Rocío on Pentecost weekend or Whitsuntide, 50 days after Easter Sunday.

 History of El Rocío Pilgrimage

 Such is the devotion that awakens the Virgen of Rocío their faithful, that it spread throughout the planet.
 There are 117 Brotherhoods recognized and sponsored by the First (Matriz) or others very old.
 In addition there are 80 rocieros groups, reaching such remote places as Australia or Brazil.

 In the 14th century was the first reference to the Virgin of Rocinas and in the 17th century, with the creation of the First Brotherhood, already exist the religious fervor and called she Virgen del Rocío.
 With the 20th century arrives the great expansion of devotion.